Andarooo/3WaySplit/readme.md

     - There's honestly too many options for me to go into here so I guess just google it or watch some weird cringy keebfluencer.
  - Keycaps
     - See above.
     - I did mess up and chose to have a 2.5u spacebar without realising they're actually pretty uncommon so you can eiter just use a 2.25u with a gap or go track one down.
-Most sets will have the 3u spacebar that I
+Most sets will have the 3u spacebar that I designed the right side for
  - Key stabilisers
     - These are for the longer keys.
     - All the stab slots are meant for the regular 2u stabs so don't get a spacebar stab; it won't get used.
 (I think there's 7?)